CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/3 - Documentation, tests and improvements/README.md

 ### Code Documentation

-Codes are generally well documented and commented.
-Low-level code documentation is good enough to meet CRDAO code revview standarts and allow auto-generation of the documentation.
+Code is generally well documented and commented.
+Low-level code documentation is good enough to meet CRDAO code review standarts and allow auto-generation of the documentation.

 Requirement | Finding
 ------------ | -------------